rustysec/tidalwm/README.md

 that I don't need or care for.

 ### What Tidal is _not_
+Tidal is not a wholesale abandonment of the gnome ethos.
+The only behavior this extension overrides is the window placement.
+All workspace functionality is still the same.

-This began strictly as a productivity hack for me.
+This began strictly as a productivity hack for myself.
 I don't play games, and primarily live in the terminal and a browser.
 It is possible that Tidal is currently not very compatible with other work flows, so be cautioned!
 Open an issue and I'll try to resolve it if you find some rough edges.